silkyskyj/CloDDce/README.md

 ---
 I am a programmer who runs a small software company in Japan.
-I customize this OSS as a personal hobby, separate from my main business.
-In this way, OSS can be developed by individuals as they like, while respecting copyright and rules.
-I would like to thank the original developer, Stefan Rothdach.
+Aside from my main job, I customize this OSS as a personal hobby.
+In this way, OSS can be developed by individuals as they like while respecting copyrights and rules.
+I would like to express my sincere gratitude to the original developer, Stefan Rothdach, for creating and releasing this wonderful software.

 ---
 IL2DCE [Forked by silkyskyj]